asif-mahmud/AVR-Makefile-Suite/README.md

 Version 3.0 :
 =============

 	* Linux and windows versions are merged.
 So you can use the same files on both Linux and windows(winavr).
-	* Some bugfixes
+	* Some bugfixes.
 	* EEPROM data is saved in .eep file now.